 MOTION PHONOTOP – ich sitze nur GRAUSAM da

-Once again, at the age of 88, the great writer of contemporary German literature lets herself get involved in the encounter of dance and music. (…) However, with Cecilia Li on the piano, the dancer Sebastian Prantl, Victoria Coeln at the mixing console, she has three allies who are reacting to her work emphatically.
+Once again, at the age of 88, the great writer of contemporary German literature lets herself getting involved in the encounter of dance and music. (…) However, with Cecilia Li on the piano, the dancer Sebastian Prantl, Victoria Coeln at the mixing console, she has three allies who are reacting to her work emphatically.
 The music sounds like an echo, as if the sound compositions by David Lang, Alexander Scriabin, Philip Glass, John Cage und Claude Debussy absorb Mayröcker’s language.
 In the dance movements the text resonates, it is possible to decipher some moments previously described by the author.
-The image of the poet is captured again in the light-video-games, which are transformed into a projection screen and shadow space for the dancer.”
+The image of the poet is captured again in the light-video-games which are transformed into a projection screen and shadow space for the dancer.”

 (Edith Wolf Perez, www.tanz.at, March 2012)

-With works by Debussy, Cage, Scriabin, David Lang and Philip Glass, the sensitive pianist – who considers the symbiosis of visual, kinetic and acoustic art forms of fundamental importance for her artistic work – not only paid homage to great composers, but also provided creative stimuli for visualist Victoria Coeln.
+With works by Debussy, Cage, Scriabin, David Lang and Philip Glass, the sensitive pianist – who considers the symbiosis of visual, kinetic and acoustic art forms of fundamental importance for her artistic work – not only pays homage to great composers, but also provided creative stimuli for visualist Victoria Coeln.

 choreography/dance: Sebastian Prantl

 piano solo: Cecilia Li

 coordination/public relations: Susanne Senekowitsch